• Skip to primary navigation

 Savoury Kitchen Science

-Make a baked alaska to find out how you can put ice cream in the oven without it melting.
+Make a baked Alaska to find out how to put ice cream in the oven without it melting.

 Make some yummy honeycomb and discover why it has holes.